 During November Holbeck sent six of their Class 25's - 5179-82 & 7624/25, all non boilered to Newport Ebbw Junction (86B).
 Their duties included the Lydney and Parkend branches, the Pontypool Road shunt and the heavier iron ore workings between Newport Docks and Ebbw Vale or Llanwern steelworks.
 The Parkend branch saw considerable mineral traffic necessitating as many as three daily trips, usually on Mondays, providing much ballast for the permanent way department.

 Having established a presence on the Western Region albeit initially in the Cardiff Valleys it was only a matter of time before the Class 25's penetrated further into hydraulic territory.
 The end of July saw the Class 25ís make their first appearances in the West Country, to replace the NBL Class 22ís.
-On July 30th 5180 was noted arriving at St Blazey, followed by 5179 on August 19th, bound for Laira.
+On July 30th 5180 was noted passing through Exeter with vanfits for Plymouth, then proceeding to St Blazey, followed by 5179 on August 19th, bound for Laira.
 With these machines, and later 5181 and 7657 (September 3rd) crew training commenced.
 There still remained thirteen Class 22ís 6308/19/22/26/30/33/34/36-39/43/56 with ten diagrams to cover.
 The St Blazey turns visited St Dennis Junction and the Retew branch, Tavistock Jcn and Boscarne, Goonbarrow Jcn, Drinnick Mill and Lostwithiel and the Truro area.
 Laira turns went to Keyham and Liskeard, Plymstock and lastly Devonport.
 The Newton Abbot locomotive visited Heathfield and Stoneycombe.
 Exeter turns went out to Barnstaple Junction and Torrington, Tiverton Junction, Hemyock and Chard Junction.
 The last turn ran out to Okehampton.
 A number of these turns were not daily.

 5180 was transferred to Laira (84A) during October for four months.